 Sunshine is sparse anywhere in Scotland.
 Saint Andrews, the sunniest place in Scotland gets a mere 1550 hours a year, the Northwestern Highlands on average less than 1200 hours.

 Bealach Aoidhdailean - Rapid clearing after a blizzard.
 March 13th, 2005.
 Blizzard lasted 25 minutes and dumped 7" of powder...

 A practical and all too common example;This is a typical situation that gets a lot of people in trouble unfamiliar with the mountain.

 I've used Glen Nevis in this example because it's heavily visited, next to Scotland's tallest mountain, right on the west coast.
 Also, the topography of the surrounding area, complete with most common path of approach, as well as the usual direction where the wind is blowing from, makes it a prime example of how people may misjudge the weather situation, with a possibly disastrous outcome.

-For this scenario, we'll use the following "base" settings; These are also the settings at point "1" at the diagram.
+For this scenario, we'll use the following "base" settings; These are also the settings at point "1

 - Wind; 240° at 20mph (sea level) 240° at 45mph (1200 metres/4,000')

 - Dewpoint; 7°C/44°F at Loch Linnhe - RH: 93%